What is a Business Line of Credit?

 Can I Get a Business Line of Credit with Bad Credit?

-This product is available to borrowers with bad credit, but your borrowing limit may be lower, and your interest and terms will be less convenient – i.e., you might not get the prime rate for the product.
-However, if your cash flow is solid, poor credit may impact your borrowing limit, interest, and terms less.
+This product is available to borrowers with bad credit; however, your borrowing limit may be lower, and your interest and terms may be less favorable – i.e., you may not qualify for the prime rate for the product.
+However, if your cash flow is solid, poor credit may have a lesser impact on your borrowing limit, interest rates, and terms.

-We’ve repeatedly mentioned that the best time to apply is before you actually need the money.
+We’ve repeatedly mentioned that the best time to apply is before you need the money.
 Thus, if you’re concerned about poor credit or business credit score impacting your borrowing limit or interest, you should improve your minimum credit score before applying.
-UCS even offers credit repair services for this exact situation.
-There are also other small business loans designed for bad credit borrowers.
+There are also other small business loans designed for borrowers with bad credit.

 Withdrawing Cash from a Business Line of Credit – Final Thoughts